nakatsinho/alx-backend-javascript/0x05-Node_JS_basic/README.md

 </body>
 </html>
 bob@dylan:~$

 ```

 **Repo:**
 -   GitHub repository: `alx-backend-javascript`
 -   Directory: `0x05-Node_JS_basic`
 -   File: `6-http_express.js`

  Done?
 Help Check your code Get a sandbox

+**------------CODE EXPLANATION ----------------**

+- Express.js is a popular web application framework for Node.js that simplifies the process of creating APIs and handling HTTP requests and responses.

+1. `const express = require('express');`

+- This line imports the express module, which provides the functionality to create a web server and handle HTTP requests.

+2. `const app = express();`

+- This creates an instance of the Express application.

+3. `app.get('/', (req, res) => { ... });`

+- This defines a route for the root URL `'/'`using the HTTP GET method.
+- When a GET request is made to the root URL, the callback function `(req, res) => { ... }` is executed.
+- Inside the callback function, `res.send('Hello Holberton School!');` sends the specified text as the response body.

+4. `app.listen(1245);`

+- This starts the Express application and makes it listen on port 1245 for incoming HTTP requests.

+5. `module.exports = app;`

+- This exports the app instance so that it can be used or tested in other parts of your code.

+- This code creates a basic Express web server that responds with the message "Hello Holberton School!" when accessed through the root URL.
+It demonstrates the simplicity of creating routes and handling responses using Express.js.

 ### 7\.
 Create a more complex HTTP server using Express

 mandatory

 In a file named `7-http_express.js`, recreate the small HTTP server using `Express`:

 - It should be assigned to the variable app and this one must be exported
 - HTTP server should listen on port 1245
 - It should return plain text
--   When the URL path is `/`, it should display `Hello Holberton School!` in the page body
+- When the URL path is /, it should display `Hello Holberton School!` in the  page body
--   When the URL path is `/students`, it should display `This is the list of our students` followed by the same content as the file `3-read_file_async.js` (with and without the database) - the name of the database must be passed as argument of the file
+- When the URL path is /students, it should display `This is the list of our students` followed by the same content as the file `3-read_file_async.js` (with and without the database) - the name of the database must be passed as argument of the file
 - CSV file can contain empty lines (at the end) - and they are not a valid student!

 Terminal 1:

 ```
 bob@dylan:~$ node 7-http_express.js database.csv
 ...
 ```

-In terminal 2:
+Terminal 2:

 ```
 bob@dylan:~$ curl localhost:1245 && echo ""
 Hello Holberton School!
 bob@dylan:~$
 bob@dylan:~$ curl localhost:1245/students && echo ""
 This is the list of our students
 Number of students: 10
 Number of students in CS: 6.
 List: Johann, Arielle, Jonathan, Emmanuel, Guillaume, Katie Number of students in SWE: 4.
 List: Guillaume, Joseph, Paul, Tommy bob@dylan:~$
 ```

 **Repo:**
 -   GitHub repository: `alx-backend-javascript`
 -   Directory: `0x05-Node_JS_basic`
 -   File: `7-http_express.js`

- Done?
-Help Check your code Get a sandbox

----
+**----------CODE EXPLANATION-------------**

+1. `const express = require('express');`

+- Import the express module to use the Express framework.

+2. `const { argv } = require('process');`

+- Import the argv object from the process module to access command-line arguments.

+3. `const fs = require('fs');`

+- Import the fs module to work with the file system and read the CSV file.

+4. Create an instance of the Express application using `const app = express();`.

+5. Define a route for the root URL `'/'`  using `app.get('/', (req, res) => { ... });`:

+- Set the `Content-Type` header to `'text/plain'`.
+- Send the response body with the message "Hello Holberton School!".

+6. Define a route for the `'/students'` URL using `app.get('/students', (req, res) => { ... });`:

+- Set the `Content-Type` header to `'text/plain'`.
+- Write the introductory message to the response.
+- Use `fs.readFile` to asynchronously read the CSV file specified in the command-line arguments (`argv[2]`).
+- Inside the file reading callback, process the data similar to the previous versions.
+- Write the calculated results to the response.
+- End the response with `res.end()`.

+7. Start the Express application by calling `app.listen(1245);`.
+8. Export the app instance using `module.exports = app`;

+- This code demonstrates using Express to handle HTTP requests for specific routes (`'/'` and `'/students'`).
+It reads the CSV file specified as a command-line argument, processes the data, and sends the results as a response to the `/students` route.

-### 8\.
-Organize a complex HTTP server using Express
+### 8. Organize a complex HTTP server using Express

-mandatory

 Obviously writing every part of a server within a single file is not sustainable.
 Let’s create a full server in a directory named `full_server`.

 Since you have used ES6 and Babel in the past projects, let’s use `babel-node` to allow to use ES6 functions like `import` or `export`.

-### 8.1 Organize the structure of the server
+**8.1 Organize the structure of the server**

 - Create 2 directories within:
     - `controllers`
     - `routes`
--   Create a file `full_server/utils.js`, in the file create a function named `readDatabase` that accepts a file path as argument:
+- Create a file `full_server/utils.js` in the file create a function named `readDatabase` that accepts a file path as argument:

 - It should read the database asynchronously
 - It should return a promise
 - When the file is not accessible, it should reject the promise with the error
 - When the file can be read, it should return an object of arrays of the firstname of students per fields

-### 8.2 Write the App controller
+**8.2 Write the App controller**
 Inside the file `full_server/controllers/AppController.js`:

 - Create a class named `AppController`.
 Add a static method named `getHomepage`
 - The method accepts `request` and `response` as argument.
 It returns a 200 status and the message `Hello Holberton School!`

-### 8.3 Write the Students controller
+**8.3 Write the Students controller**

-Inside the `file full_server/controllers/StudentsController.js`, create a class named `StudentsController`.
+Inside the file `full_server/controllers/StudentsController.js`, create a class named `StudentsController`.
 Add two static methods:

 The first one is `getAllStudents`:

 - The method accepts `request` and `response` as argument
 - It should return a status 200
 - It calls the function `readDatabase` from the `utils` file, and display in the page:
     - First line: `This is the list of our students`
     - And for each field (order by alphabetic order case insensitive), a line that displays the number of students in the field, and the list of first names (ordered by appearance in the database file) with the following format: `Number of students in FIELD: 6.
 List: LIST_OF_FIRSTNAMES`
 - If the database is not available, it should return a status 500 and the error message `Cannot load the database`

-The second one is `getAllStudentsByMajor`:

--   The method accepts `request` and `response` as argument
--   It should return a status 200
--   It uses a parameter that the user can pass to the browser `major`.
-The `major` can only be `CS` or `SWE`.
-If the user is passing another parameter, the server should return a 500 and the error `Major parameter must be CS or SWE`
--   It calls the function `readDatabase` from the `utils` file, and display in the page the list of first names for the students (ordered by appearance in the database file) in the specified field `List: LIST_OF_FIRSTNAMES_IN_THE_FIELD`
--   If the database is not available, it should return a status 500 and the error message `Cannot load the database`

-### 8.4 Write the routes
+**8.4 Write the routes**

-Inside the file `full_server/routes/index.js`:
+Inside the file full_server/routes/index.js:

--   Link the route `/` to the `AppController`
+- Link the route / to the AppController
--   Link the route `/students` and `/students/:major` to the `StudentsController`
+- Link the route /students and /students/:majorto the StudentsController

-### 8.5 Write the server reusing everything you created
+**8.5 Write the server reusing everything you created**

-Inside the file named `full_server/server.js`, create a small Express server:
+Inside the file named full_server/server.js, create a small Express server:

--   It should use the routes defined in `full_server/routes/index.js`
+- It should use the routes defined in full_server/routes/index.js
--   It should use the port `1245`
+- It should use the port 1245

-### 8.6 Update `package.json` (if you are running it from outside the folder `full_server`)
+**8.6 Update package.json (if you are running it from outside the folder full_server)**

-If you are starting node from outside of the folder `full_server`, you will have to update the command `dev` by: `nodemon --exec babel-node --presets babel-preset-env ./full_server/server.js ./database.csv`
+If you are starting node from outside of the folder full_server, you will have to update the command dev by: nodemon --exec babel-node --presets babel-preset-env ./full_server/server.js ./database.csv

-**Warning:**
+Warning:

--   Don’t forget to export your express app at the end of `server.js` (`export default app;`)
+- Don’t forget to export your express app at the end of server.js (export default app;)
--   The database filename is passed as argument of the `server.js` BUT, for testing purpose, you should retrieve this filename at the execution (when `getAllStudents` or `getAllStudentsByMajor` are called for example)
+- The database filename is passed as argument of the server.js BUT, for testing purpose, you should retrieve this filename at the execution (when getAllStudents or getAllStudentsByMajor are called for example)

-Terminal 1:
+In terminal 1:

 ```
 bob@dylan:~$ npm run dev
 ...
 ```

 In terminal 2:

 ```
 bob@dylan:~$ curl localhost:1245 && echo ""
 Hello Holberton School!
 bob@dylan:~$
 bob@dylan:~$ curl localhost:1245/students && echo ""
 This is the list of our students
 Number of students in CS: 6.
 List: Johann, Arielle, Jonathan, Emmanuel, Guillaume, Katie Number of students in SWE: 4.
 List: Guillaume, Joseph, Paul, Tommy bob@dylan:~$ bob@dylan:~$ curl localhost:1245/students/SWE && echo ""
 List: Guillaume, Joseph, Paul, Tommy bob@dylan:~$ bob@dylan:~$ curl localhost:1245/students/French -vvv && echo ""
 *   Trying 127.0.0.1...
 * TCP_NODELAY set